Arsenal fans protest against owner Stan Kroenke and club's involvement in European Super League

-Arsenal supporters protested against owner Stan Kroenke and the club's involvement in the failed European Super League project with a protest outside the Emirates Stadium on Friday before their match against Everton.
+Arsenal supporters protested against owner Stan Kroenke and the club's involvement in the failed European Super League project with a protest outside the Emirates Stadium on Friday before their defeat to Everton.

-Hundreds of fans could be seen outside the club's ground before their Premier League game, with many supporters voicing their intent for owner Kroenke to leave the club and some hanging up banners and setting off flares.
+Thousands of fans could be seen outside the club's ground over two hours before their Premier League game kicked off, with many supporters voicing their intent for owner Kroenke to leave the club and some hanging up banners and setting off flares.

+Arsenal and Everton's team buses arrived early at the Emirates to avoid any potential disruption.

-Prior to Friday's planned protest, the Arsenal Supporters' Trust warned supporters to abide by social distancing guidelines and adhere to public health coronavirus protocols outside the Emirates.
+Prior to Friday's planned protest, the Arsenal Supporters' Trust warned supporters to abide by social distancing guidelines and adhere to public health coronavirus protocols outside the stadium.

+Mikel Arteta brushed off suggestions that the protest had impacted his side's preparations for their match against Everton, telling Sky Sports: "Well we hear it, we know what they [the fans] think but our responsibility should be on trying the best possible way to play the match, and that's it.

 Trending